Refining Skewed Perceptions in Vision-Language Contrastive Models through Visual Representations: A Linear Probe Can Achieve Optimal Task Performance

-Figure~\ref{fig:celeba-other-attr} showcases the outcomes for various attribute classifications on CLIP ViT-L/14 model, sorted by ascending average group accuracy.
+Figure~\ref{fig:celeba-other-attr} showcases the outcomes for various binary attribute classifications with a CLIP ViT-L/14 image encoder and a linear projection head, sorted by ascending average group accuracy (a weighted average determined by the size of each group).
 The spectrum of attributes ranged from subtle features like straight hair and narrow eyes to more overt characteristics such as eyeglasses, baldness, and hats.
-Notably, the DFR approach strategy enabled a majority of the attributes --- over 25 out of 29 --- to achieve more than 75\% worst group accuracy (WGA), with more than 23 attribute classification tasks surpassing 80\% average group accuracy.
+Notably, the DFR approach strategy enabled a majority of the attributes --- over 25 out of 29 --- to achieve more than 75\% WGA, with more than 23 attribute classification tasks surpassing 80\% average group accuracy, and even outperforming calibrated fine-tuned CLIP~\cite{you2024calibrating}.
 The five attributes with the highest accuracies exceeded 95\% in both the worst and average group accuracy measures.
-These results underscore how fine-grained the CLIP’s visual representations are, capturing a comprehensive spectrum of visual information, including subtle features that are typically challenging for human perception.
-Hence, we believe that visual representations learned by CLIP are adept at extracting nuanced features within images for various tasks by linear transformation.
+These results underscore how fine-grained the CLIP’s visual representations are, capturing a comprehensive spectrum of visual information, including subtle features that are typically challenging for human perception. \textbf{Finding 1.} Visual representations learned by CLIP are adept at extracting nuanced features within images for various tasks by linear transformation.